DRG-Modding/Community-Modkit/README.md

 2. Copy your mod files into the `Content` folder.

 3. Then:
-    - If you have no interest in looking through the source code, just open the `FSD.uproject`.
+    - If you have no interest in looking through the source code, just open the `FSD.uproject` (you need UE4.27 installed to open).

     - If you wish to look through the source code, you will need to generate the project files by right clicking the `FSD.uproject` file and selecting `Generate Visual Studio project files`, then open `FSD.sln` in your IDE.